zyasui/HyperRAM_AXI4/README.txt

 <AXI4 Interfaces>
-Sm_AXI is an AXI4 slave port with INC/WRAP burst support to access the HyperRAM device memory space.
+Sm_AXI is the AXI4 slave port with INC/WRAP burst support to access the HyperRAM device memory space.

-Sr_AXI is an AXI4-Lite slave port to control input delay taps for DQ[7:0] and RWDS signals.
+Sr_AXI is the AXI4-Lite slave port to control input delay taps for DQ[7:0] and RWDS signals.

 Sr_AXI space register definition: